 The ringed planet is often described as the heavenly body that assigns each of us our own cross of burden to carry, based on its glyph:

 In my article entitled “The Lord of Karma Returns Home: Saturn Transits Capricorn, Part I” (link directly below) I compared Saturn’s glyph or symbol with that of the planet of blessings and luck, Jupiter.

 Whereas Jupiter’s glyph is a reversed cross symbolizing the Heavens taking up the larger portion of Life’s burdens, Saturn’s cross is right side up.
 Its message being that if a person lives on this plane of existence they will encounter some form of hardship and/or suffering.

 People born with Saturn as their chart ruler are intrinsically aware of this sobering fact.
 Some born with this aspect know that even beyond hardship, Life at its most extreme can quite literally be a cross to bear.
 Saint Teresa Benedicta inherently understood this by virtue of her Carmelite name.
 When taking her full vows as a Carmelite nun, she paid homage to Teresa of Avila with her first name but the second half of her name “Benedicta of the Cross” not only references the Order’s founder, Saint John of the Cross but the words actually mean “Blessed by the Cross”.
-As it became more and more obvious that her life was in danger by the Nazi threat, Saint Teresa’s person in turn became more and more serene, especially so when Death was imminent indicating that she had fully accepted her cross to bear and had been inherently aware of this harsh fact all along.
+As it became more and more obvious that her life was in danger by the Nazi threat, Saint Teresa’s person in turn became more and more serene, especially so when Death was imminent indicating that she had fully accepted her individual cross to bear and had been aware of this harsh fact all along.

 Which leads us to Saint Teresa’s exalted Uranus.